The following course has been tailored for “Amundi Ireland Limited”

 We are now taking bookings for upcoming 15-hour (10 weeks) online language courses in French for a Complete Beginners’ course, a follow-up A1.2/A2.1 Preliminary Level course, a follow-up B1.2 Intermediate Level course (Business French) and a new Advanced C1/C2 Business French course.

-All courses will start on the week of the 20th February 2023.
+All courses will start on the week of the 5th February 2024, with an exception for the A level group, starting on the 22nd February 2024.

 – If you need clarifications about the levels, please contact us at email@example.com or consult the CEFR level chart.